Cattle Slats & Deep Pit Barns

 Combinations Maximize Efficiency

-Hanson Silo was consistently asked by countless customers for a slatted floor cattle barn – and it’s a reality!
+The goal is to separate the waste from the animal as quickly, efficiently and with the least amount of stress as possible.
 With over 100 years of dry cast concrete and cattle feeding experience, Hanson Silo’s slatted floor systems offer better cattle efficiency, full manure values, reduced maintenance and labor costs, and superior cattle comfort and performance.
-We can supply just the slats or a combination of the slats, beams, precast concrete posts, precast pit walls, and cast-in-place floor.
+We can supply just the slats or a combination of the slats, beams, precast concrete columns, feed bunks, & Precast commodity shed.

 Call Hanson at 320.664.4171 for More Information About Cattle Slat Floor Systems